The Game-Changing Impact of Incremental Hydration in Angular (Part 2/3)

 Final frame

-When so much is happening under the hood, it can be challenging to know where to focus your optimizations.
+With so much happening behind the scenes, it’s not always clear where to focus your optimization efforts.
 One useful approach is an LCP breakdown, which highlights four main sections in the load cycle.
-Prioritizing improvements within these sections can quickly move the needle on LCP.
+By targeting improvements in these areas, you can see noticeable gains in LCP.

 How SSR and Incremental Hydration Help

-While SSR offers a notable improvement in loading speed, it does come with a couple of potential drawbacks:
+While SSR improves loading speed, it does come with a couple of potential drawbacks:

-Delayed interactivity: Even though the page appears sooner, it may take time for the full app to become interactive and users may experience a delay when first interacting with it.
+Delayed interactivity: Even though the page appears sooner, it can take time for the full app to become interactive, and users may notice a delay when first interacting with it.

-Potential INP issues: If a user tries to interact while the site is still hydrating, main-thread tasks can block or delay events, resulting in poor INP scores.
+Potential INP issues: If a user tries to interact with the page while it’s still hydrating, main-thread tasks can block or delay events, resulting in poor INP scores.

-This is where incremental hydration comes to the rescue.
-By deferring the hydration of less-critical components, you can address the above drawbacks head-on, ensuring the main thread remains available for crucial content rendering and user interactions.
+This is where incremental hydration makes a difference.
+By deferring the hydration of less-critical components, you keep the main thread free for critical content and smooth user interactions, directly addressing the issues above.

 INP impact

-INP measures interaction latency or, in other words, how quickly a page responds to user inputs—like clicks, taps, or keystrokes—aggregated over time.
+Interaction to Next Paint (INP) measures interaction latency or, in other words, how quickly a page responds to user inputs like clicks, taps, or keystrokes aggregated over time.
 If the main thread is busy processing other tasks, users may notice a lag between their actions and any visible response.

 The Trinity of Performance Improvement

-To fix these latency issues, we can focus on three core strategies or, as I call them, the trinity of performance improvement:
+To solve these latency issues, we can focus on three core strategies or, as I call them, the trinity of performance improvement:

 Reduce work